Eastbourne and Days Bay

 This area inspired one of New Zealand’s most iconic short stories, At The Bay by Katherine Mansfield, whose childhood was spent holidaying in the area.
 In 1922 she described “the big bush-covered hills in the back”, and little has changed in the century since: these verdant hills are still ripe for exploring.
 East Harbour Regional Park has a myriad of established tracks through native forest to pick from, ranging from challenging hikes to relaxed strolls.
 For those with plenty of energy, head to Butterfly Creek for a walk that offers brilliant views before descending into a lush valley.

 After all that hiking, you’re bound to be ready for a swim.
-The wharf at Days Bay is currently being rebuilt - it’s bound to be back in action soon for the obligatory wharf jump, but there are more than enough locations for a relaxed paddle or to capture that perfect pontoon dive photo for Instagram.
+The wharf at Days Bay has been refurbished for the obligatory wharf jump, for a relaxed paddle or capture that perfect pontoon dive photo nearby for Instagram.
 Because of Wellington’s unique geography, where the harbour is cut like a keyhole into the bottom of the North Island, its harbours are surprisingly calm (especially for a region renowned for its wind).
 Resisting the clear, still water will be your biggest challenge here.